Reid Detmers

 Reid Kristien Detmers (born July 8, 1999) is an American professional baseball pitcher for the Los Angeles Angels of Major League Baseball (MLB).

-Detmers was born in Nokomis, Illinois and attended Nokomis High School as well as Glenwood High School, lettering in baseball for four seasons between the two schools.
-He played college baseball at the University of Louisville for three seasons, earning Atlantic Coast Conference and national accolades by his second season.
-By his junior year, Detmers was considered one of the top prospects for the MLB draft.
+Detmers was born in Nokomis, Illinois, and attended Nokomis High School as well as Glenwood High School, lettering in baseball for four seasons between the two schools.
+He played college baseball at the University of Louisville for three seasons, earning Atlantic Coast Conference and national accolades by his sophomore season.
+In his junior year, Detmers was considered one of the top prospects for the MLB draft.
 He was selected tenth overall by the Angels in the first round of the 2020 draft and signed with the team, forgoing his final year of college eligibility.

 After pitching only 14 games in the Angels farm system, Detmers was promoted to the major leagues in August 2021.
 He made the 2022 Opening Day roster with his rookie eligibility still intact.
 On May 10, 2022, Detmers threw a no-hitter, becoming the youngest pitcher in Angels history to do so.
-On July 31, 2022, he threw an immaculate inning, joining Mike Fiers and hall-of-famer Sandy Koufax as the only pitchers to throw both a no-hitter and an immaculate inning in the same season, and the only member of the group to do it as a rookie.
+On July 31, 2022, he threw an immaculate inning, joining Mike Fiers and hall-of-famer Sandy Koufax as the only pitchers to throw both a no-hitter and an immaculate inning in the same season, and the only member of the group to do so as a rookie.

 Early life

 Reid Kristien Detmers was born on July 8, 1999, in Nokomis, Illinois, to Kris and Erica Detmers.
-Kris was a pitcher who spent several seasons in the St. Louis Cardinals minor league system and was with the Triple-A Memphis Redbirds at the time of Reid's birth.
+Kris was a pitcher who spent several seasons in the St. Louis Cardinals' minor league system and was with the Triple-A Memphis Redbirds at the time of Reid's birth.
 Reid grew up around baseball, collecting signed baseballs from players that his father was teammates with in the minor leagues.
 In his childhood, he was a fan of the Cardinals, citing David Freese's performance in the 2011 World Series as a formative moment in his fandom.

 Detmers originally attended Nokomis High School.
 He made the varsity baseball team as a freshman and was named All-Prairie State Conference all three years he was on the team.
 He committed to attend the University of Louisville going into his junior season over offers from Vanderbilt, Kentucky, Illinois, Indiana, and Missouri.
-As a junior, Detmers was named first team All-State after posting an 8–1 win–loss record with a 1.16 earned run average (ERA) and striking out 117 batters.
-Following the season, Detmers' family moved to Chatham, Illinois after his mother started a new job and he transferred to Glenwood High School for his senior year.
-Detmers went 9–1 with a 0.84 ERA and 153 strikeouts as a senior and was again named first team All-State and was named a Medium School All-American by MaxPreps.
+As a junior, Detmers was named first-team All-State after posting an 8–1 win–loss record with a 1.16 earned run average (ERA) and striking out 117 batters.
+Following the season, Detmers' family moved to Chatham, Illinois, after his mother started a new job and he transferred to Glenwood High School for his senior year.
+Detmers went 9–1 with a 0.84 ERA and 153 strikeouts as a senior and was again named first-team All-State and was named a Medium School All-American by MaxPreps.
 Detmers was selected by the Atlanta Braves in the 32nd round of the 2017 Major League Baseball draft, but opted not to sign.